-After a survey performed by Teachers Pay Teachers, we found that almost half of the participants considered changing the whole course of their career.
+A Teachers Pay Teachers survey shows that almost half of the participants considered changing the course of their careers when the pandemic started.
 Furthermore, based on job change statistics, 12% contemplated taking time away from their regular teaching job.

 (Blogs World Bank)

 Brazilian education was hit by the COVID-19 restrictions just as hard as any other country.
 Based on a national survey, 83% of their teachers didn’t feel ready to teach their students online.
 Around 38% of the surveyed individuals felt exhausted, and barely 10% were content with remote teaching.

 “The quality of the content was a crucial factor whether the teachers could conquer their students’ love and respect”, according to the experts from a popular writing company Essay Tigers.